tajuar-akash-hub/Bengali_Hate_Speech_Detection_Using_BanglaBERT_-_XLM_R_/README.md

 # Questions and Answers from BanglaBERT

 ## 1. What is `normalizer`?
-The `normalizer` is a utility library designed for text normalization, particularly for Bengali language text.
-It cleans and standardizes text by:
+The `normalizer` is a utility library specifically designed for text normalization in Bengali.
+It:
-- Removing unnecessary characters or symbols.
+- Removes unnecessary characters or symbols.
-- Correcting formatting issues like multiple spaces.
+- Fixes formatting issues like extra spaces.
-- Making the text consistent for processing by machine learning models.
+- Ensures the text is consistent and ready for processing by models like BanglaBERT.

-In the context of BanglaBERT, the `normalizer` ensures that the input text is properly formatted and free of extraneous characters, which helps improve the accuracy of tokenization and model predictions.
+By using the `normalizer`, preprocessing becomes more efficient, improving tokenization and subsequent model performance.

 ---

-## 2. What is a `caretaking wheel`?
+## 2. What is a `wheel` in Python libraries?
-This term does not directly apply to the BanglaBERT implementation.
-If you intended to ask about a related feature or concept, please clarify the question.
-It might be a typo or a phrase with a specific meaning in another context.
+A `wheel` is a distribution format used for Python packages.
+It is a pre-built package that can be installed without the need to compile code, making installations faster and more reliable.
+When you see "Building wheel" during installation, it means the library is being built into this format.

 ---

 ## 3. Why is `tokenization` important?
-Tokenization is the process of breaking down text into smaller units, like words, subwords, or characters.
-In the context of BanglaBERT:
+Tokenization is the process of splitting text into smaller units, such as words, subwords, or characters.
+For BanglaBERT:
-- **Purpose**: Converts raw text into a format that the model understands.
+- Converts raw text into numerical inputs that the model can process.
-- **Importance**:
-  - Handles out-of-vocabulary words by breaking them into subwords.
+- Handles out-of-vocabulary words through subword tokenization.
-  - Ensures consistent input size for the model by padding or truncating.
+- Ensures uniform input size via padding and truncation.
-  - Prepares text for embedding into a numerical format.

-BanglaBERT uses a tokenizer specific to its pretrained vocabulary, ensuring that the input aligns with what the model was trained on.
+Tokenization aligns the input text with the model's pretrained vocabulary, significantly improving its ability to understand and process the text.

 ---

 ## 4. What is `weight decay` in the trainer function?
-Weight decay is a regularization technique used during training to prevent overfitting.
+Weight decay is a regularization technique used to prevent overfitting.
 It:
-- Adds a penalty to the loss function based on the magnitude of the model weights.
+- Penalizes large weights by adding a term to the loss function.
-- Encourages smaller weights, which helps reduce model complexity.
+- Encourages the model to prefer smaller weights, making it less complex and more generalizable.
-- Is implemented via the `AdamW` optimizer in the trainer.
+- Is implemented in the `AdamW` optimizer, which combines weight decay with adaptive learning rates.

-In BanglaBERT, weight decay helps the model generalize better to unseen data.

 ---

 ## 5. What is a `utility function`?
-A utility function is a helper function that performs specific tasks to support the main operations of a program.
+Utility functions are helper functions that perform specific tasks to simplify the main operations of a program.
 In BanglaBERT, utility functions include:
-- Loading and preprocessing data.
+- Data loading and preprocessing.
-- Tokenizing text.
+- Tokenization of text.
-- Computing evaluation metrics.
+- Computing evaluation metrics (e.g., accuracy, F1-score).
-- Handling file saving and loading.
+- Saving and loading models or checkpoints.

-These functions simplify the codebase and make it more modular and maintainable.
+These functions make the codebase modular and easier to maintain.

 ---